Carlos Yebra Lopez

 Where do you live?
 New York City

-Languages: Spanish, Judeo-Spanish, Catalan, Portuguese, French, Italian, English, German, Serbian, Arabic*
+Languages: Spanish, Judeo-Spanish (both Djudezmo and Haketia), Catalan, Portuguese, French, Italian, English, German, Yiddish, Serbian, Esperanto, Arabic*

 1. What’s your story?
 How did you get into all these languages?